kescherCode/catstodon/README.md

   - public/mstile-150x150.png
   - sounds/boop.mp3
   - sounds/boop.ogg
     You might want to revert these to the upstream files (or your own versions!) if you decide to use this fork for your own instance.
+- The web frontend emoji picker is a blobcat instead of the joy emoji.